According to the USDA, yes—with one big caveat.

-Cooking chicken is not a difficult process.
-You take your thawed cut of chicken, stick it in the oven or on the stove, and you cook it until the center is no longer pink and glossy, or an inserted thermometer has reached 165 °F. Easy, right?
+Cooking chicken is not typically a difficult process.
+You take your thawed cut, stick it in the oven or on the stove, and you cook it until the center is no longer pink and glossy, or an inserted thermometer has reached 165 °F. Easy, right?

 However, some days are busy and the dinner hour rolls around before you even get a chance to think about what to make.
 On a day like this, you probably didn’t think to set out your frozen chicken breasts so that they could fully thaw for an effortless chicken-cooking experience.
 So the question is, can you cook frozen chicken?